Aliases for LIN7A Gene

 External Ids for LIN7A Gene

 The protein encoded by this gene is involved in generating and maintaining the asymmetric distribution of channels and receptors at the cell membrane.
 The encoded protein also is required for the localization of some specific channels and can be part of a protein complex that couples synaptic vesicle exocytosis to cell adhesion in the brain. [provided by RefSeq, May 2016]

 GeneCards Summary for LIN7A Gene

 LIN7A (Lin-7 Homolog A, Crumbs Cell Polarity Complex Component) is a Protein Coding gene.
-Diseases associated with LIN7A include Pulmonary Aspergilloma.
-Among its related pathways are Neurotransmitter Release Cycle and Transmission across Chemical Synapses.
+Diseases associated with LIN7A include Pulmonary Aspergilloma and Chronic Cervicitis.
+Among its related pathways are Transmission across Chemical Synapses and Protein-protein interactions at synapses.
 GO annotations related to this gene include PDZ domain binding and L27 domain binding.
 An important paralog of this gene is LIN7C.

 UniProtKB/Swiss-Prot for LIN7A Gene